-The agreement is initiated by a local representative of Northern and must be executed before work begins on the right-of-way.
+The agreement is initiated by a local representative of Northern and must be executed by all parties before work begins on the right of way.

 VII.
 Notification and Construction Safety Requirements

-Northern operates its facilities at high pressures.
-To ensure the safety and reliability of its facilities, Northern requires one of its representatives to be on site while you work around its pipelines.
-Remember, in addition to making the one-call, please contact your local Northern office before work commences on, or in close proximity to, a Northern right-of-way.
-A Northern representative will be on site to inspect the work and monitor the site until construction is completed.
+Northern operates its pipeline facilities at high pressures.
+To ensure the safety and reliability of its facilities, Northern requires one of its representatives to be on-site while you work around its pipelines.
+Remember, in addition to making the One Call, please contact your local Northern office before work commences on, or in proximity to, a Northern right of way.
+A Northern representative will be on-site to inspect the work and monitor the site until construction is completed.

 VIII.
 Plan Design and Review Requirements